RHIT-CSSE/csse220/Homework/DesignProblems/README.md

 # Example Problems

-The [*Example Problems*](../../Docs/ExampleDesignProblems) includes a set of  design problems for you to practice on.
+The [*Example Problems*](../../Docs/ExampleDesignProblems) includes a set of four design problems for you to practice on.
 Since these are practice problems, you can work them on your own or collaborate with other students.

 There are solutions with commentary and good designs provided.
 Use these to evaluate your proposed solutions.